potaetobag/RustRoyale/README.md

     "TimeRemaining": "Tick-tock!
 Time remaining in the tournament: {Time}.
 Don't waste it—score some points!", "JoinTournament": "{PlayerName} has entered the fray!
 Grab the popcorn, this should be good.", "LeaveTournament": "{PlayerName} has exited the battlefield.
 Maybe they got scared?
-We’ll never know.", "KillPlayerWithEntity": "{PlayerName} earned {Score} point{PluralS} for eliminating {VictimName} with {EntityName} to respawn land!
+We’ll never know.", "KitPurchaseSuccess": "{PlayerName} has successfully purchased the {KitName} kit for {Price} points.
+Your new balance is {TotalPoints} points.", "KillPlayerWithEntity": "{PlayerName} earned {Score} point{PluralS} for eliminating {VictimName} with {EntityName} to respawn land!
 Total score: {TotalScore}.
 Savage!", "SelfInflictedDeath": "Oops! {PlayerName} lost {Score} point{PluralS} for a self-inflicted oopsie.
 Total score: {TotalScore}.
 Smooth move, buddy.", "DeathByEntity": "{PlayerName} was defeated by {AttackerType} and lost {Score} point{PluralS}.
 Ouch!
 Total score: {TotalScore}",